APAD2024/APAD-Asset-Data/Asset Data/Brick Kiln/Brick_kilns.md

 We want to extend our heartfelt gratitude to @Doreen and her team for generously sharing valuable data that significantly contributed to our work on developing a model for detecting brick kilns.
 Your contributions have been instrumental in enabling us to expand data coverage for the whole of Indian Gangetic Plain (IGP).

-The brick kiln data for whole of India prepared by @Doreen and her team is accessible with the following link: [https://geo-ai.undp.org.in/](Access the Data)
+The brick kiln data for whole of India prepared by @Doreen and her team is accessible with the following link: (https://geo-ai.undp.org.in/)[Access the Data]

 ## **Distribution Density**